RyanKennon/Scanning-Using-Template/README.md

 # Vulnerability Management: Custom Scan Template Development & Execution

 This project successfully demonstrated the creation and use of a customized vulnerability scan template within a controlled environment.
-After intentionally introducing known vulnerabilities, a reusable scan template was configured and executed to assess the system.
+A reusable scan template was configured and executed to assess the system.
 The scan successfully detected the injected vulnerabilities and generated structured reporting based on the defined template settings.
 This project reinforced the importance of standardized scanning procedures, repeatability in vulnerability assessments, and understanding how scan configurations influence detection accuracy and reporting outcomes.

 ---